 As for music, you can cast from music apps (or streaming websites via the Chrome browser) to stream over Wi-Fi to Cast-enabled speakers β you can control the music with more than one device at a time, you don't have to be in the same room (as you would with Bluetooth), and it works with compatible multi-room speakers.

 The music streams directly from the cloud to the speaker, which is what happens with video too: your phone or tablet just acts as the controller so you can answer a phone call while the music's playing, and not worry about your battery draining either.

 Chromecast functionality also comes built into the Google Nest Hub and the Google Nest Hub Max.
-These smart displays will appear as Chromecasts on your network, letting you cast audio and video over to the device β not all video apps recognize Nest Hubs as displays (Netflix won't, for example), but many do.
+These smart displays will appear as Chromecasts on your network, letting you cast audio and video over to the device β not all video apps recognize Nest Hubs as displays, but many do.

 The best Chromecast built-in smart speakers and displays

 New Chromecast-enabled speakers, smart speakers and smart displays are appearing all the time, so it's tricky to come up with an absolutely definitive list of everything currently on the market.

 In terms of Google's own kit, you've got the Google Nest and Google Home speakers, but the Google Nest Hub Max is perhaps the pick of the bunch at the moment.
 You get all the magic of Google Assistant, plus Chromecast capabilities (audio and video), plus touchscreen controls, plus an easy way to get at your compatible smart home devices.